Back in White House: Trump sworn in as 47th US president

 Due to severe cold weather in Washington, DC, the inauguration ceremony was held indoors for the first time in 40 years.

-In his opening remarks, Trump thanked his predecessors and Vice President Kamala Harris, declaring, “The golden age of America begins right now.”
+In his opening remarks, Trump thanked his predecessor and Vice President Kamala Harris, declaring, “The golden age of America begins right now.”

 Trump pledged that his administration would not allow the nation to be taken advantage of, vowing, “Every single day of the Trump administration, I will simply put America first.”